The Best Medicines for Dogs with Allergy Symptoms

 • Chronic ear infections: Allergies create excess moisture and inflammation in the ears, leading to bacterial and yeast overgrowth.
 Medicated ear drops and regular cleaning help prevent infections.

 • Excessive licking or chewing: This behavior is often due to discomfort and itching.
-Topical balms, antihistamines, and behavioral deterrents can help manage the symptoms.
+Topical balms, antihistamines, and behavioral deterrents can help manage symptoms.

 Dogs with skin allergies showing symptoms like licking and red marks